 DO SHOP HERE:

 (These aren’t affiliate links, I just really like these places)

 - Pink Lilly Boutique

 - Lauren Nicole

 - All For Color

-Or better yet—shop local!
+Or better yet — shop local!
 If you prefer ordering clothes from the comfort of your home, you can also check out my article on budget-friendly (and more importantly, reputable) boutiques.
 The bottom line is that if it seems too good to be true, it usually is.
 A rule of thumb is that if the ’boutique’ has photos of models with their faces cropped off, it’s likely a scam business.
-If you’ve found yourself prey to one of these scams, make sure to spread the awareness to all of your friends, and/or leave a review on one of the following trusted sites: SiteJabber or TrustPilot in order to warn others.
+If you’ve found yourself prey to one of these scams, make sure to spread the awareness to all of your friends, and/or leave a review on one of the following trusted sites: SiteJabber or TrustPilot to warn others.
+You can also leave a comment below and I’ll be sure to add them to my list.
 Good luck and shop smart!